arc8de/stock_market_data_analysis/README.md

    - Go to `File` > `Open Folder...` and select the `stock_market_data_analysis` directory.
    - If prompted, select the Python interpreter from your `venv` virtual environment (use `Ctrl+Shift+P` → "Python: Select Interpreter").
    - You can open and run any Jupyter Notebook (`.ipynb`) files directly within VSCode.
 Simply click on the notebook file, and use the built-in Jupyter support to execute cells.

-   *Alternatively, you may use the integrated terminal and your preferred Python files or scripts in VSCode.*

 ---

 ## Usage